-Newtown Continuing Education has created a new science camp this summer called “Design It, Build It, Launch It!
-Engineering Your Own Machines, ” where students will be able to design, build, test, and modify their own machine projects.
-The camp is a hands-on science program developed for upper elementary and middle school students who enjoy both engineering and physics.
-Students will get to explore machines like catapults and trebuchets by building and testing them.
-Students will also explore modern inventions such as rockets and hovercraft and “egg drop” devices, according to Newtown Continuing Education.
-Rick Lowry, who currently teaches fifth grade in Fairfield, is the camp’s creator.
+Among this summer’s camp offerings through Newtown Continuing Education was a new science camp called “Design It, Built It, Launch It!”
+The camp, overseen and created by Fairfield fifth grade teacher Rick Lowry, is geared toward upper elementary and middle school students who enjoy both engineering and physics.
+Students in the program learn about machines such as catapults and trebuchets by building and testing them.
+Students also explore modern inventions such as rockets and hovercraft and “egg drop” devices during the camp, according to Newtown Continuing Education.

 Between students working to create their own games, Introduction to Computer Programming Using Scratch 2.0 instructor Tim McGuire offered tips and examples of other ways to improve their projects on Thursday, July 10.
 The course, which was offered through Newtown Continuing Education, ran July 7-11.
 Mr McGuire, the computer technology teacher at Reed Intermediate School, also offered a WeDo Robotics and a Minecraft course this summer.
 According to a description for the Introduction to Computer Programming course, students in grades three and up were introduced to basic elements of computer programming, and taught how to create an interactive video game or animation using Scratch, a computer programming software developed by the MIT Media Lab.